TritonDataCenter/triton/README.md

 * Services should be RESTful unless there is a compelling reason otherwise.
 * Services should avoid keeping state and should not assume that there is only one instance of that service running.
-This allows multiple instances of a service to be provisioned for High Availability.
+This allows multiple instances of a service to be provisioned for high availability.
-* C and node.js should be used for new services.
+* C and Node.js should be used for new services.

 ## Dependencies